-Bratislava, the capital of Slovakia, is located just 40 miles from Vienna.
-It is perfect for a day trip but well-worth a visit on its own.
-On the Danube River at the foothills of the Little Carpathian Mountains, it was historically one of the most important cities of the Austrian-Hungarian Empire.
-Nestled in the crossroads of Mediterranean, Oriental, and inland continental European cultures, this city of 500,000 has a colorful and tumultuous history.
-The beautifully renovated Old Town is home to Gothic, Renaissance and Baroque architecture.
-From the royal castle on a clear day one can see as far as Vienna and Hungary.
+On the Danube River at the foothills of the Little Carpathian Mountains, Bratislava was historically one of the most important cities of the Austro-Hungarian Empire.
+Nestled in the crossroads of Mediterranean, Oriental, and inland continental European cultures, this city of 500,000 has a colorful history.
+The beautifully renovated Bratislava Old Town is home to Gothic, Renaissance and Baroque architecture.
+From the royal Bratislava Castle on a clear day one can see as far as Vienna and Hungary.
 Empress Maria Theresa was crowned here along with 19 other monarchs, giving Bratislava the nickname ‘Coronation Town.’

 The Jewish community of Bratislava, whose origins can be traced back to medieval times, has played a major role throughout history, at times making up one third of the entire city population.
 Jews from the world over travel to Bratislava to learn about the great rabbinic scholar of Chatam Sofer, Rabbi Moshe Sofer (1762 – 1839).
 Born in Frankfurt, he became head Rabbi in Bratislava in 1806, leading the community for the next three decades.
 The Halachic authority of his time, his grave and the mausoleum created around it--the haunting underground Chatam Sofer Memorial--receive a steady stream of visitors.

 In the wake of the Communist era, young Jews of Slovakia are being encouraged to embrace their heritage and there is now a small (approximately 1,000 people) but diverse Jewish community here.
-One can enjoy a meal at the Jewish Community Kosher canteen.
-Welcome to Bratislava!
+One can enjoy a meal at the Jewish Community kosher canteen.